-The Cockrell School of Engineering, the university’s Graduate School and the Chemical Engineering department collaborate to administer chemical engineering graduate applications.
+The Cockrell School of Engineering, the university’s Graduate School and the McKetta Department of Chemical Engineering collaborate to administer chemical engineering graduate applications.
 The department’s Graduate Studies Committee reviews applications holistically, considering all information supplied, to determine admission decisions.
-We receive many more applications than we have slots for admission.
+Application deadline: December 5, 2019.

-The minimum GPA for graduate admissions is 3.0 on a 4.0 scale (International Grade Point Averages will be converted by Graduate Admissions).
+Grades: The minimum GPA for graduate admissions is 3.0 on a 4.0 scale (International Grade Point Averages will be converted by Graduate Admissions).
 Here are the minimum TOEFL/IELTS scores and other admissions requirements.
 These admissions are set by the Graduate School.
 Please contact Graduate and International Admissions with any questions regarding GPA calculations or test scores.

-Apart from the requirements above, the department has no set criteria for admission.
+Other: Apart from the requirements above, the department has no set criteria for admission.
 Applications are viewed holistically based on research experience, letters of recommendation, and personal statements as well as GPA and GRE and TOEFL/IELTS scores.
 We view each of these categories as important and the admission committee ranks applications according to these metrics.
 Admissions and Enrollment Statistics are published by the University annually, however these quantitative measurements are only one part of the admissions decision.

 Finding Faculty Supervisors

 Applicants do not need to contact a faculty member before applying for fall admission.
 Research supervisors are not selected until after students start in the fall.
 Applicants are asked to list their areas of interest in the application, and admitted students have the opportunity to speak with faculty supervisors about their research interests before accepting admissions offers.

 The department does not admit students to complete terminal masters degrees.
 This is a PhD program only.
 Students may commence the program without first obtaining a master’s degree.

 The department does not accept transfer graduate students.
 All interested students must apply following the same application process as an incoming student.